International China Concern (ICC) is established

 Opening of Oasis House

-ICC opens its first care facility and home, Oasis House, in Changsha to provide a home for 40 children.
+ICC opens its first care centre and home, Oasis House, in Changsha to provide a home for 40 children.
 ICC establishes a Social Welfare Training Centre.

 Plans begin for opening Hope House in Changsha as demand for space continues to grow.